About Lt. General Bikram Singh

 The site where the helicopter crashed in the Poonch city, a Shahid Smarak is built on the bank of River Drungli.
 Today it has become the main tourist attraction for visitors.

+He is not present physically but resides in every heart.
 After his death, his native village of Siana near Balachaur was renamed as, Siana Bikram Singh.

 He was so loved by the people of Jammu & Kashmir that the body of the martyr was also cremated in Jammu.